On the stability of homogeneous Einstein manifolds: Jensen's metrics

 If $\mca^H$ denotes the huge space of all left-invariant metrics on $H$, then $\mca^G$ is identified with the subset of $\mca^H$ of those metrics which are in addition $K$-invariant.
 In particular, the Einstein metric $g_{t_E}$ is also $H$-unstable, that is, unstable as a left-invariant metric on $H$, and so Ricci flow dynamically unstable.
 Recall that the $H$-stability type of the Killing metric $g_1$ on the Lie group $H$ has been established in Proposition \ref{bi-inv}.

-It follows from the lists of isotropy irreducible homogeneous spaces given in \cite[Tables 7.102, 7.106, 7.107]{Bss} that Proposition \ref{J} provides at least one $H$-unstable Einstein left-invariant metric on most simple Lie groups.
-The only cases $K\subset H$ with coindex $\geq 2$ (i.e., $K$ non-simple) are (see \cite[p.46]{DtrZll}):
+It follows from the lists of isotropy irreducible homogeneous spaces given in \cite[Tables 7.102, 7.106, 7.107]{Bss} that Proposition \ref{J} provides at least one $H$-unstable Einstein left-invariant metric on any simple Lie group, except $\Spe(2n+1)$, $n\geq 4$ and $\SO(n)$ for some odd $n$'s.